Thomas Watson, 3rd Earl of Rockingham1

 George Jackson, 3rd Baron Allerton, 1955 2

-George William Jackson, 3rd Baron Allerton was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of officer in 1923 in the service of the Coldstream Guards.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He succeeded to the title of 3rd Baron Allerton, of Chapel-Allerton, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of officer in 1923 in the Coldstream Guards.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He succeeded as the 3rd Baron Allerton, of Chapel-Allerton, co.
 York [U.K., 1902] on 29 January 1925.1

 On his death, the Barony of Allerton became extinct.3